Mouth sores caused by cancer treatment: How to cope

 Understand how to manage cancer treatment side effects, including mouth sores, so you can feel more in control as you go through cancer treatment.By Mayo Clinic Staff

-If you're about to begin cancer treatment, be aware that certain treatments can cause mouth sores (oral mucositis).
+If you're about to start cancer treatment, know that certain treatments can cause mouth sores.
+The term that health care providers use for mouth sores is oral mucositis.

 What are cancer-related mouth sores?